+Norm Extant Provisions for Govt.
+NBFCs Timeline

+other NBFCs

-Norm Extant Provisions for other NBFCs Govt.
-NBFCs Timeline Conduct of Business Regulations (Fair Practices Code) As prescribed Balance Sheet dated March 31, 2019 Acceptance of Depos sit Directions Deposit Directions As prescribed for NBFC-D Investment Grade Credit rating for acceptance of public deposits-March 31, 2019.
+Acceptance of Depos sit Directions

+Deposit Directions As prescribed for NBFC-D Investment Grade Credit rating for acceptance of public deposits-March 31, 2019.
 A Govt.
 NBFC-D having investment grade credit rating can accept deposits only upto 1.5 times of its NOF.
 Govt.
 NBFCs holding deposits in excess of the limit shall not access fresh deposits or renew existing ones till they conform to the limit, the existing deposits will be allowed to run off till maturity.
 All other directions shall apply from Balance Sheet dated March 31, 2019.

-Statutory Prov isions Sec 45 IB Maintenance of percentage of assets - 15% of the outstanding deposits March 31, 2019-5% of outstanding deposits March 31, 2020 - 10% of outstanding deposits March 31, 2021 - 12% of outstanding deposits March 31, 2022 - 15% of outstanding deposits Sec 45 IC Reserve Fund March 31, 2019
+Statutory Prov isions

+Sec 45 IB Maintenance of percentage of assets - 15% of the outstanding deposits March 31, 2019-5% of outstanding deposits March 31, 2020 - 10% of outstanding deposits March 31, 2021 - 12% of outstanding deposits March 31, 2022 - 15% of outstanding deposits

+Sec 45 IC Reserve Fund March 31, 2019

-Guidelines on Liquidity Risk Management Framework
+Guidelines on Liquidity Risk13 Management Framework

-Non-deposit taking NBFCs with asset size of ₹100 crore and above, systemically important Core Investment Companies and all deposit taking NBFCs (except Type I NBFC-ND, Non-Operating Financial Holding Company and Standalone Primary Dealer) shall adhere to the guidelines as mentioned herein below.
+Non-deposit taking NBFCs with asset size of ₹100 crore and above, systemically important Core Investment Companies and all deposit taking NBFCs (except Type I NBFC-ND14, Non-Operating Financial Holding Company and Standalone Primary Dealer) shall adhere to the guidelines as mentioned herein below.
 It will be the responsibility of the Board to ensure that the guidelines are adhered to.
 The internal controls required to be put in place by NBFCs as per these guidelines shall be subject to supervisory review.
 Further, as a matter of prudence, all other NBFCs are also encouraged to adopt these guidelines on liquidity risk management on voluntary basis.
 The guidelines deal with following aspects of Liquidity Risk Management framework.